 Don't complain that you're blocked, boring, that you have nothing to say.
 I won't believe it.
 I am an expert on all forms of creative avoidance and blockages, and I can tell you this 99% of the time, you're not blocked, you're just being lazy.

-Get off your ass and write something.
+Get off your butt and write something.
 I hear you whining and kvetching out there, "I don't want to...
 I can't...
 I don't have time...
 I'll do it tomorrow."
 Ha!
-You don't have the time... you make the time, if you want this badly enough.
+You don't have the time.
+You make the time, if you want this badly enough.
 If you burn you will write because you can't live without it, because you'd surely go mad if you couldn't write.
 Everyone gets just 24 precious hours every day, and no one is going to give you any more than that because you're a suffering artist.
 Quit whining and write.
 It is your job, your one and holy purpose on this earth.

 You tell me you're blocked?
 I laugh, and then I challenge you to write anyway; to write when you don't feel like it; when you're sure that all of your ideas are stale.
-This is part of the discipline that writing requires no, demands of you.
+This is part of the discipline that writing requires.
+No, demands, of you.
 There are a hundred other things I could be doing right now, even as I type this, but I'm on deadline.
-My kitchen is filthy; I'm hot and sticky from a day at work in the sun; I'd rather be in Rio... and I still have a deadline to meet.
+My kitchen is filthy; I'm hot and sticky from a day at work in the sun; I'd rather be in Rio.
+And I still have a deadline to meet.
 You must learn to burn through your resistance and write.